lacinoire/master-thesis/docs/writing-masterdoc.md

 - adding more techniques, evaluating them in the same way
 - other works with data set
 - refine / improve / adjust techniques (like pbe) with results / data set evaluation, → meta-parameter optimization?
+- socio-technical: how do developers actually interact with buildlogs?

 ## ---------- CONCLUSION ----------
 - nothing special, wrap up story